KrateLabs/KrateLabs/README.md

   Command Line Interface.

 Options:
---filename TEXT         Filename output to SVG
---lat FLOAT             latitude for the center point of the static map;
+  --filename TEXT         Filename output to SVG --folder TEXT           Folder output to SVG --location TEXT         Geographical Location based on Google Maps --lat FLOAT             latitude for the center point of the static map;
                           number between  -90 and  90
   --lng FLOAT             longitude for the center point of the static map;
                           number between  -180 and  180
---location TEXT         Geographical Location based on Google Maps --zoom FLOAT            zoom level; number between  0 and  22 .
+  --zoom FLOAT            zoom level; number between  0 and  22 .
 Fractional
                           zoom levels will be rounded to two decimal places.
   --width INTEGER RANGE   width of the image in pixels --height INTEGER RANGE  height of the image in pixels --style TEXT            mapbox://styles/{username}/{style_id}
---access_token TEXT     Mapbox access token
---bearing FLOAT         Rotates the map around its center.
+  --access_token TEXT     Mapbox access token --bearing FLOAT         Rotates the map around its center.
 Number between 0
                           and 360.
   --pitch FLOAT           Tilts the map, producing a perspective effect.
                           Number between 0 and 60.
   --retina                [boolean] If  @2x is added to request a retina 2x
                           image will be returned --attribution           [boolean] Value controlling whether there is attribution on the image; defaults to  false --logo                  [boolean] Value controlling whether there is a Mapbox logo on the image; defaults to  false --upload                [boolean] Upload to AWS S3 --delete                [boolean] Delete PNG
   --help                  Show this message and exit.
 ```

-### Mapbox Styles

-**All Features**

-- mapbox://styles/addxy/cim6u5lfi00k2cwm23exyzjim

-**Roads Only**

-- mapbox://styles/addxy/cim6u8zc300om9jm05ku5zurt

-**Water Only**

-- mapbox://styles/addxy/cim6u6b7t001l9klzpio0dhaa